Scientific Name: Spiraea japonica 'Goldflame' ( syn. S. x bumalda )

 Key ID Features:

-Leaves start bronze-red, turn yellow-green in summer, yellow red & orange in fall; florets in bright pink corymb.
+Leaves alternate, ovate-lanceolate, most 3-7cm ling x 1-3cm wide, margin serrate, start bronze-red, turn yellow-green in summer, yellow, red and orange in fall; corymbs of bright pink flowers, mainly Apr-May.
 Winter ID: twigs slightly zigzag, reddish-brown, round, smooth except for tiny ridges, upright; buds ovoid; leaf scar crescent to U-shaped, persistent fruit.